The Unique Organelles of Animal Cells

 Lysosomes: The Cell's Digestive System

 Lysosomes are membrane-bound vesicles that contain hydrolytic enzymes capable of breaking down macromolecules, old organelles, and foreign particles.
 Often referred to as the cell's "digestive system," lysosomes play a crucial role in cellular recycling and defense.
 They fuse with vesicles containing engulfed materials, such as bacteria or cellular debris, and enzymatically break them down into their constituent parts for reuse or excretion.
 Lysosomes also participate in autophagy, a process where damaged or worn-out organelles are degraded and recycled to maintain cellular health.
-The acidic interior of lysosomes, maintained by proton pumps in their membrane, creates an optimal environment for enzyme activity Surprisingly effective..
+The acidic interior of lysosomes, maintained by proton pumps in their membrane, creates an optimal environment for enzyme activity.

 Mitochondria: The Powerhouses of the Cell

 Mitochondria are double-membrane-bound organelles found in nearly all eukaryotic cells.
 They are often described as the "powerhouses of the cell" due to their central role in producing adenosine triphosphate (ATP), the primary energy currency of the cell.
 Through the process of oxidative phosphorylation, mitochondria convert nutrients from food into usable energy.
 The inner membrane of the mitochondrion is highly folded into cristae, which increase the surface area for energy-producing reactions.
 Mitochondria also play roles in heat production, calcium regulation, and programmed cell death (apoptosis).
-Interestingly, mitochondria contain their own DNA, supporting the endosymbiotic theory that suggests they evolved from ancient bacteria.
+Interestingly, mitochondria contain their own DNA, supporting the endosymbiotic theory that suggests they evolved from ancient bacteria Still holds up..

 The Nucleus: The Control Center